Andre-lab/evodock/README.md

 ## EvoDOCK outputs

-EvoDOCK outputs everything in the directory passed to the `output_path` option in the config file (see [3. \[Outputs\]](#3.-outputs) in the previous section for more information).
+EvoDOCK outputs everything in the directory passed to the `output_path` option in the config file.
 The following describes the outputs of EvoDOCK in detail.
 For understanding some of the outputs of the symmetrical protocols it is advisable to read about [Symmetry in Rosetta](https://www.rosettacommons.org/docs/latest/rosetta_basics/structural_concepts/symmetry).

 ### EvoDOCK structure files

 EvoDOCK also outputs the final predictions in a subfolder called `structures`.
 All other files are output in `output_path`.
-An option can also be set to output the lowest energy structure for each geneation (`evolved.pdb`) during runtime (see [2.
-Outputs](#outputs) for more information).

 ### EvoDOCK log files